The Illusion of Readiness in Health AI: Supplementary Note 3 More reasoning failure results

-As discussed in Section~\ref{sec:stress-tests}, we identify several key patterns of reasoning failure: incorrect logic despite correct answers, reinforced visual misunderstandings, and uninformative reasoning steps.
-In this appendix, we present additional illustrative cases of these failure modes in Figures~\ref{fig:error_reason_heuristic}–\ref{fig:error_reason_misgrounded}.
+We identify several key patterns of reasoning failure: incorrect logic despite correct answers, reinforced visual misunderstandings, and uninformative reasoning steps.
+In this appendix, we present additional illustrative cases of these failure modes in Supplementary Figs. 8-10.
 These cases further demonstrate how such reasoning errors manifest across different tasks and inputs.